 The Senate meets at the Graduate and Professional Student Center at Yale (GPSCY), 204 York Street, New Haven.
 Meetings are held bimonthly during the academic year, on the alternating Thursdays of the month.
 The exact dates can always be found on our website calendar at gpss.yale.edu/calendar.
 Dinner is served at 7:15pm and the meetings start at 7:30pm and are over by 8:30-9pm.
 Meetings are open to everyone!

-The Senate currently has five Standing Committees, which meet throughout the semester to address the specific needs of the Graduate and Professional Student Community.
+The Senate currently has seven Standing Committees, which meet throughout the semester to address the specific needs of the Graduate and Professional Student Community.

 They are as follows:

 - Community Service